 10 Teething Signs To Look Out For With Your Baby.
-Keep a Close Watch On #4, #3, and #1
+Keep A Close Watch On #4, #3, and #1

 Is your baby over drooling?
 Does your baby keep touching his or her gums?
 Is your baby getting more irritable than normal?